Animal import/export requirements may apply to family pets on a Permanent Change of Station (PCS) move.

 - Customs clearance is required upon entry into Korea.
 Service members must present travel orders and pet documentation at the Customs desk to request the SOFA import tax waiver.
 Pets imported more than 6 months after initial entry will be assessed an import duty.

 - Pets shipped separate from the service member or their family may incur additional costs when they travel as air cargo.
 Owners should discuss the details of these costs with the transportation broker prior to shipment.

 2. Dogs and cats less than 90 days of age at entry are not required to have been vaccinated and are exempted from FAVN testing requirements.

-3. Original health certificate (APHIS Form 7001) issued by an official veterinarian (endorsed by a USDA veterinarian unless signed and stamped by a Military/GS veterinarian in both blocks with a valid control number) must be presented at time of entry.
+Original health certificate (APHIS Form 7001; see appendix A for an example of a Military endorsed form) issued by an official veterinarian (endorsed by a USDA veterinarian unless signed and stamped by a Military/GS veterinarian in both blocks with a valid control number) must be presented at time of entry.
 All health certificates must include original signatures, no copies will be accepted.

 - Mandatory for all dogs and cats regardless of age.
 Microchip number should be stated on official health certificate.

 - Pets that do not have ISO compliant microchips should have a compliant microchip placed prior to travel (list both on health certificate) or the owner should transport a microchip reader.